 Also, check out the resources at the bottom of this page.

-Coming to Terms with my Daughter's Genetically Programmed Body Size - From a mom who lamented her daughter's change from willowy and thin.
+Coming to Terms with my Daughter's Genetically Programmed Body Size - From a mom who did not want to harm her child, but also lamented her daughter no longer being thin.
 11/11

 Around the Dinner Table Forum - Free support and conversation for parents of those suffering from eating disorders.